Hadoop Installation, Configuration and Administration

 Disable SELinux by setting the SELINUX

-disabled in /etc/selinux/config.
+setting to disabled in /etc/selinux/config.

 Of course you need to restart the system